-Course Cost: $985 includes training, course materials and handbook, catered lunch, dinner & M/A teas (DIY Breakfast) and camping on site.
-NB register before Nov 4 for $150 early bird discount.
+Course Cost: includes training, course materials and handbook, catered lunches, M/A teas plus 3 evening meals, and free camping on site.
+Camp kitchen available for DIY breakfast and cooking or eat in town.
 A limited number of places are available for partial work exchange for 10% to 20% of course cost.

 Venue: Djanbung Gardens is a purpose-designed permaculture education centre and living classroom, and home campus of Permaculture College Australia.
 The training centre houses an extensive library of permaculture and related books.
 Abundance Cafe under the management of Melian Fertl, artisan permaculture chef, provides course catering featuring local and garden-fresh produce.

 Trainers: Robyn Francis supported by Annaliese Hordern

 Robyn Francis Permaculture pioneer, innovator and international trainer, shares a wealth of experience and insights from over 30 years of adult education and facilitation in Permaculture, sustainable landuse and community development.
 She is founding director of Permaculture College Australia.

 One of permaculture’s most experienced educators and facilitators, since 1984 Robyn Francis has taught in 13 countries including over 140 PDCs, plus hundreds of workshops and short courses ranging from bamboo building and botany to ecovillage design, community facilitation and advanced Permaculture teacher training.
 In the 1980s she worked closely and co-taught courses with Bill Mollison.
-An experienced facilitator of community participatory processes, transition workshops, and has developed a range of creative tools for participatory learning.
-One of the key architects of the Accredited Permaculture Training™ (APT) qualifications with the Australian national vocational training accreditation authorities in 2003, and is a member of the APT management community and re-accreditation review group.
-Robyn has been training and mentoring permaculture teachers for over 20 years.
+An experienced facilitator of community participatory processes and transition workshops, she has developed a range of creative tools for participatory learning.
+One of the key architects of the Accredited Permaculture Training™ (APT) qualifications with the Australian national vocational training accreditation authorities in 2003, she developed curricula and conducted accredited vocational courses in permaculture for 11 years at Djanbung Gardens.